SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 ### Projects

-If zuul is configured to observe your repository it will have a look at your projects definition.
+If Zuul is configured to observe your repository it will have a look at your projects definition.
 Minimal example:

 ```yaml